 Financial Interest.
-Anything of current or potential monetary value received or held by an Investigator or an Investigator’s family member, whether or not the value is readily ascertainable, including, but not limited to, salary or other payments for services (i.e., consulting fees, honoraria, or paid authorships for other than scholarly works); any equity interests (i.e., stocks, stock options, or other ownership interests); or intellectual property rights and interests (i.e., patents, trademarks, service marks, and copyrights), upon receipt of royalties or other income related to such intellectual property rights and interests.
-Financial interest also includes any reimbursed or sponsored travel undertaken by the investigator and related to their institutional responsibilities.
+Anything of monetary value, whether or not the value is readily ascertainable.

+Manage.
+Taking action to address a financial conflict of interest, which can include reducing or eliminating the financial conflict of interest, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.

+Significant Financial Interest (SFI).
+A financial interest, foreign or domestic, for the Investigator, or a family member, that reasonably appears to be related to the Investigator’s institutional responsibilities:

+if with a publicly traded entity, the aggregate value of any remuneration (e.g. salary or other payments for services received from the entity) during the twelve (12)-month period preceding the disclosure, and the value of any equity interest during the twelve (12)-month period preceding or as of the date of disclosure, exceeds five thousand dollars ($5,000.00); or

+if with a non-publicly traded entity, the aggregate value of any remuneration (e.g. salary or other payments for services received from the entity) during the twelve (12)-month period preceding the disclosure exceeds five thousand dollars ($5,000.00); or

+if with a non-publicly traded entity, an equity interest of any value held during the twelve (12)-month period preceding or as of the date of disclosure; or

+the receipt of income greater than five thousand dollars ($5,000.00) related to intellectual property rights and interests not reimbursed through the institution, including royalties from such rights and agreements to share in such royalties related to licensed intellectual property rights, during the twelve (12)-month period preceding or as of the date of the disclosure.

+Any reimbursed or sponsored travel valued more than five thousand dollars ($5,000.00) in the preceding twelve (12)months by the investigator and related to their institutional responsibilities is considered a Significant Financial Interest.
 This includes travel that is paid on behalf of the Investigator rather than reimbursed, even if the exact monetary value is not readily available.
-It excludes travel reimbursed or sponsored by U.S. federal, state, or local governmental agencies, U.S. institutions of higher education, research institutes affiliated with institutions of higher education, academic teaching hospitals, and medical centers.
-Financial interest does not include:
+It excludes travel reimbursed or sponsored by a federal, state, or local government agency located in the United States, a United States Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with a United States Institution of higher education.

+A Significant Financial Interest does not include the following types of financial interests:

-salary, royalties, or other remuneration from the University;
+salary, royalties, or other remuneration from the University, if the Investigator is currently employed or otherwise appointed by the University, including intellectual property rights assigned to the University and agreements to share in royalties related to such rights;

-income from the authorship of academic or scholarly works;

-income from seminars, lectures, or teaching engagements sponsored by or from advisory committees or review panels for U.S. federal, state, or local governmental agencies; U.S. institutions of higher education; U.S. research institutes affiliated with institutions of higher education, academic teaching hospitals, and medical centers; or
+income from seminars, lectures, or teaching engagements sponsored by or from advisory committees or review panels for a federal, state, or local government agency located in the United States, a United States Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with a United States Institution of higher education; or

 equity interests or income from investment vehicles, such as mutual funds and retirement accounts, so long as the Investigator does not directly control the investment decisions made in these vehicles.

-Significant Financial Interest (SFI).
-A financial interest that reasonably appears to be related to the Investigator’s institutional responsibilities:

-if with a publicly traded entity, the aggregate value of any salary or other payments for services received during the twelve (12)-month period preceding the disclosure, and the value of any equity interest during the twelve (12)-month period preceding or as of the date of disclosure, exceeds five thousand dollars ($5,000.00); or

-if with a non-publicly traded entity, the aggregate value of any salary or other payments for services received during the twelve (12)-month period preceding the disclosure exceeds five thousand dollars ($5,000.00); or

-if with a non-publicly-traded company, is an equity interest of any value during the twelve (12)-month period preceding or as of the date of disclosure; or

-is income related to intellectual property rights and interests not reimbursed through the institution.

 Institutional Official.
-The individual within the University who is responsible for the solicitation and review of disclosures of significant financial interests, including those of the Investigator’s family member(s) related to the Investigator’s institutional responsibilities.
-For the purposes of this policy, the Institutional Official is designated as the Vice Provost for Research and Dean of the College of Graduate Studies (VPR) or designee.
+An individual within the University who is responsible for the solicitation and review of disclosures of significant financial interests, including those of the Investigator’s family member(s), related to the Investigator’s institutional responsibilities.
+For the purposes of this policy, the Institutional Officials are designated as the Vice President of Business and Finance for annual disclosures and the Vice Provost for Research (VPR) or designee for ad hoc disclosures.